MicrosoftDocs/architecture-center/docs/solution-ideas/articles/iot-power-management-content.md

 1. Application Gateway uses messaging protocols to interact with users and operators.
 1. The cloud app consists of containerized microservices that provide functions and interfaces like identity and access management, device upgrades, notifications, and commerce services.
 1. Depending on the functions used, the app accesses Azure services and resources like [Azure Blob Storage](/azure/storage/blobs/storage-blobs-introduction) for unstructured data storage, [Azure Cosmos DB](/azure/cosmos-db/introduction) for large structured databases, and [Azure Media Services](https://azure.microsoft.com/services/media-services/) for entertainment content.
-1. The Connect devices also send streaming telemetry and user data to the cloud via Azure IoT Hub, to use for analytics and machine learning (ML).
+1. The IoT gateway also sends streaming telemetry and user data to the cloud via Azure IoT Hub, to use for analytics and machine learning (ML).

 ### Analytics and machine learning dataflow